nitinthewiz/ghost-phantom/README.md

 # Credits

-I'd like to give a huge thank you to David from [FounderSquad](http://foundersquad.com/en/articles/) for helping me resolve a number of issues with the theme and introduce a new "featured images" functionality.
+I'd like to give a huge thank you to David Dupouy from [FounderSquad](http://foundersquad.com/en/articles/) for helping me resolve a number of issues with the theme and introduce a new "featured images" functionality.